N5GEH/n5geh.platform/README.md

 3. You may adjust the docker-compose.yml or *.conf according to your preferences.
 Our provided file already provides a simple setup with all functionalities.

-4. Start the platform using:
+4. Change the working directory and start the platform:

+        cd n5geh.platform
         docker-compose up -d